taxigy/til/programming/syntactic-deduplication.md

 # Removing syntactic duplication

-In programmin, we have two different types of duplication: syntactic and semantic.
+In programming, we have two different types of duplication: syntactic and semantic.

 Syntactic duplication is like this: